 - 3 cloves garlic, minced

-- 2 tsp (10ml) sriracha (more or less to your preference)
+- 2 teaspoon (10ml) sriracha (more or less to your preference)

-- (Optional, for sautéing) 1 tbsp (15ml) canola oil (or other neutral-tasting vegetable oil)
+- (Optional, for sautéing) 1 tablespoon (15ml) canola oil (or other neutral-tasting vegetable oil)

 Creamy Toasted Sesame & Soy Dressing: